hasenj/sehm/readme.md

     </html>
     nil

-Here, 'jscript and 'csslink are custom tags that are defined as regular functions

-The 'page template processes 'js and 'css attributes, but it's very nil-tolerant.
-In this usage example, we didn't pass anything to 'css, and everything still worked as we expected.
+The `page` template processes `js` and `css` attributes, but it's very nil-tolerant.
+In the above example, we didn't pass anything to `css`, and everything still worked as we expected.

 Because a template is nothing more than a custom tag, and because tags are defined in terms of other tags, it follows that we can create templates based on other templates.

     (deftag blogpage
             (page 'title "Blog post" 'js "blog.js" 'css "blog.css" (div 'class "blogpost" children)))